jsosic/git-ls-branches-with-path/README.md

 Prints the list of all the branches that contain modified files within the designated path.

+Script expects the local working copy to be up to date, so it is suggested to run `git fetch --prune` and checkout latest master branch to get the relevant rsults.

 ## Installation

 Copy the `git-ls-branches-with-path` file anywhere inside your path,